ParthMulik/Restaurant/README.md

 ## License

-This project is open for educational and
+This project is open for education